CleanDiffuserTeam/CleanDiffuser/cleandiffuser/env/libero/README.md

 # CleanDiffuser LIBERO Benchmark Support

 > Note: The CleanDiffuser LIBERO benchmark support is currently in beta.
-Please report any issues to the CleanDiffuser team.
+Please report any issues to me [here](zibindong@outlook.com).

 CleanDiffuser is fully decoupled from any benchmark or dataset, meaning you are not required to use the CleanDiffuser LIBERO Benchmark Support for conducting LIBERO experiments.
 It is simply a streamlined wrapper for using LIBERO, designed to facilitate quick algorithm development and validation.
 Compared to directly using LIBERO, the support we provide includes the following features: